SHARE

 Picnic on the Seine

 Grab a bottle of wine, baguette, cheese, and charcuterie, and find a spot along the river bank.
-This is a simple meal, but it will be one of the best things you do if there is good weather.
+This is a simple meal, but it will be one of the best things you can do if there is good weather.
+Local markets throughout the city will offer everything you need for the perfect picnic.
+You can also shop a food street such as Rue Cler or Rue Montorgueil.

 Plan a visit to a local bakery and try different French pastries. (pain au chocolate, pain au raisin, croissant au beurre )I love to visit Du Pain et Des Idées for croissants.
-They are famous for their escargots croissant in the shape of a snail.
-Pain au raisins and pistachio are their traditional flavors but they also have some unique flavors, including red fruits.
-Larger groups should send one person into order, and the rest can grab a seat outside at a table.
+They are famous for their escargot croissants in the shape of a snail.
+Pain au raisins and pistachio are their traditional flavors, but they also have some unique flavors, including red fruits.
+Larger groups should send one person to order, and the rest can grab a seat outside at a table.

 Try A Classic French Bistro

 I love the Bastille market.
-Arrive around 9 am before it gets too busy.
+Arrive around 9 a.m. before it gets too busy.
 It is open on Thursdays and Sundays.
 You can pick up fruits, vegetables, bread, and cheese and make your picnic.
-To navigate a French market like a local you can see this post.
+To navigate a French market like a local, see this post.

 Enjoy the sunset or sunrise from one of the bridges on the Seine.
-In the Summer, you can bring a bottle of rosé and watch from the Seine with the rest of the Parisians.
-You can see this post for ideas on where to watch the sunset in Paris.
+In the summer, you can bring a bottle of rosé and watch from the Seine with the rest of the Parisians.

 Leave the Activewear at Home/ Dress Like a Local